alyconr/Personal-Portfolio-Project/README.md

 # 📖 [PERSONAL PORTFOLIO PROJECT] <a name="about-project"></a>

   **[Personal Portfolio Project]** This is a personal portfolio project where I have implemented the main features of the project using images and backgrounds from Figma template, I have used  the  main concepts of flexbox layout to design a flexbox responsive layout structure acording to the methodology 'Mobil first'.
+I have applied the best html, css and javascript code practices.

 ## 🛠 Built With <a name="built-with"></a>
 <p> This project was built using:
-    HTML, CSS.
+    HTML, CSS and JAVASCRIPT
 </p>

 ### Tech Stack <a name="tech-stack"></a>

 <li> HTML </li>
 <li> CSS </li>
+<li> Javascript </li>
 <li> Git </li>

 <details>
   <summary>Client</summary>